Relativistic Toda Lattice and Equivariant $K$-Homology of Affine Grassmannian: Introduction

 \section{Introduction}

-Let $G$ be a simple, simply-connected algebraic group over $\C$.
-Fix a Borel subgroup $B$ of $G$, and a maximal torus $T$ contained in $B$.
-We study a remarkable relation between the $T$-equivariant quantum $K$-ring $QK_T(G/B)$ and the $T$-equivariant $K$-homology ring $K_*^T(\Gr_G)$ of the affine Grassmannian $\Gr_G$ of $G$.
-This viewpoint, commonly referred to as the ``quantum equals affine'' phenomenon, was originally introduced by Peterson \cite{Pet} in the (co)homology context (see also \cite{LS:Acta}), and its $K$-theory analogue has since been investigated by several authors (see the next paragraph for references).
+Let $G$ be a~simple, simply-connected algebraic group over $\C$.
+Fix a~Borel subgroup $B$ of~$G$, and a~maximal torus $T$ contained in $B$.
+We study a~remarkable relation between the $T$\nobreakdash-equivariant quantum $K$-ring $QK_T(G/B)$ and the $T$-equivariant $K$-homology ring $K_*^T(\Gr_G)$ of the affine Grassmannian $\Gr_G$ of $G$.
+This viewpoint, commonly referred to as the ``quantum equals affine'' phenomenon, was originally introduced by Peterson~\cite{Pet} in the (co)homology context (see also~\cite{LS:Acta}), and its $K$-theory analogue has since been investigated by several authors (see the next paragraph for references).

-There exists a map, known as the $K$-\emph{Peterson map}, which connects the rings $QK_T(G/B)$ and $K_*^T(\Gr_G)$, after appropriate localization.
-The purpose of this paper is to study the $K$-Peterson map for $G=\SL_n$ by realizing it through an explicit rational substitution, which establishes a correspondence between the Schubert bases at the combinatorial level.
+There exists a~map, known as the $K$-\emph{Peterson map}, which connects the rings $QK_T(G/B)$ and~$K_*^T(\Gr_G)$, after appropriate localization.
+The purpose of this paper is to study the $K$\nobreakdash-Pe\-ter\-son map for $G=\SL_n$ by realizing it through an explicit rational substitution, which establishes a~correspondence between the Schubert bases at the combinatorial level.

-A heuristic version of ``quantum equals affine'' phenomena in $K$-theory was explored for $G=\SL_n$ in non-equivariant setting \cite{IIM}.
-This approach utilized an integrable system, called the \emph{relativictic Toda lattice}, due to Ruijsenaars \cite{Rui}, which can be seen as the group version of the ordinary Lie algebra version of the Toda lattice.
-The construction in \cite{IIM} was somewhat \emph{ad hoc} as it relied on an unsolved conjecture by Kirillov and Maeno concering the ring presentation of $QK(\SL_n(\C)/B)$ at that time.
-However, this conjecture has since been resolved, with a minor correction, by Maeno, Naito, and Sagaki \cite{MNS1} (see also \cite{ACT}).
+A heuristic version of ``quantum equals affine'' phenomena in $K$-theory was explored for $G=\SL_n$ in non-equivariant setting~\cite{IIM}.
+This approach utilized an integrable system, called the \emph{relativictic Toda lattice}, due to Ruijsenaars~\cite{Rui}, which can be seen as the group version of the ordinary Lie algebra version of the Toda lattice.
+The construction in~\cite{IIM} was somewhat \emph{ad hoc} as it relied on an unsolved conjecture by Kirillov and Maeno concerning the ring presentation of $QK(\SL_n(\C)/B)$ at that time.
+However, this conjecture has since been resolved, with a~minor correction, by Maeno, Naito, and Sagaki~\cite{MNS1}; we also refer the reader to~\cite{ACT,HK,Kim,KPSZ} (see Remark~\ref{rem:KPSZ} below).
 This advancement has improved the situation significantly.
-The $K$-theoretic Peterson isomorphism for general $G$ was conjectured by Lam, Li, Mihalcea, and Shimozono \cite{LLMS}, and later proved by Kato \cite{Kato} by using semi-infinite flag manifolds.
-An alternative proof was also provided by Chow and Leung \cite{CL}.
-It is shown in \cite{IIN} that the map studied in \cite{IIM} coincides with the map by Kato, up to a natural ring automorphism $\sigma$ (see \S \ref{sec:sigma}).
+The $K$-theoretic Peterson isomorphism for general $G$ was conjectured by Lam, Li, Mihalcea, and Shimozono~\cite{LLMS}, and later proved by Kato~\cite{Kato} by using semi-infinite flag manifolds.
+An alternative proof was also provided by Chow and Leung~\cite{CL}.
+It is shown in~\cite{IIN} that the map studied in~\cite{IIM} coincides with the map by Kato, up to a~natural ring automorphism $\sigma$ (see Section~\ref{sec:sigma}).